Typhoon Surigae: Micronesia and Palau

 Locally heavy rainfall occurred in parts of Palau and Yap for several days.
 Surigae brought sustained winds of up to 80 km/h and gusts up to 135 km/h to Palau, causing power outages across the island.
 Large swells from the developing storm brought coastal flooding to Koror and Yap.
 Residents in those areas were advised to avoid reef lines in the north and west, and to take caution on beaches due to rip currents and large waves.
 Surigae was the closest typhoon to pass near the island of Palau since Typhoon Haiyan.
 Restaurants, sporting events and other services were closed in Palau as Surigae approached closer– yet schools remained open.
 Schools were not suspended until power had been cut off across much of the entire country.
 Water and cellular services were also downed.
-There was criticism for the lack of news coverage on the typhoon in Palau most notably.
 125 homes across the country were destroyed, while at least 1,500 sustained minor damage.
 The entire population of Palau, consisting of approximately 18,008 people, was impacted by the typhoon.
 At least US$2 million worth of infrastructure alone was damaged in Palau.
 The total amount of damage across health, infrastructure, education, food, communication, utilities and other sectors was assessed at US$4.8 million.
 President of Palau Surangel Whipps Jr. issued a national state of emergency on April 18.
 The United States Agency for International Development (USAID) provided US$100,000 for immediate assistance to support those affected.
 In Guam, emergency supplies were being prepared and donated to communities in need in Palau.